axelknauf/first/README.md

 ## Installation

-Clone this repo and run its main method from a repl.
+Clone this repo and run `lein run` or call `-main` from a repl.

 ## Options

 You can change the file being read in core.clj.
 There are two sample files short.txt and some.txt.
+Yes, this could be a command line parameter.

 ## Examples